 It’s better for new sphynx owners to become aware of the requirements of a Sphynx cat before they actually get one.
 This will ensure you are ready to provide them with the best care they need to grow and develop healthily.
 Learn more about the Pros and Cons of a sphynx cat, from my previous article.

-Here are 8 Reasons why Sphynx cats are considered High Maintenance.
+Here are 8 Reasons why Sphynx cats are expensive to take care of.

 1. Regular Skin Care Routines Are Essential.

 Sphynx cats are fully naked with a fine coat of hair that can hardly be seen.
 This means that their skin is fully exposed and prone to multiple skin conditions.
-Blackheads and acne are a common problems that is associated with sphynx cats.
+Blackheads and acne are common problems that are associated with sphynx cats.

-This is caused by bacteria that are on the surface of the skin that is released when the cat sweat or secrete natural oils.
+This is caused by bacteria that are on the surface of the skin that is released when the cat sweats or secretes natural oils.
 This build-up of dirt causes black pumps, scabs, and acne.
 Regular bathing, degreasing, and moisturizing are required once or twice a week to help get rid of bacteria and the greasy gunk that builds upon their skin.

 There are also several products that must be used such as a degreaser, shampoo, coconut oil, cleansing brush, and witch hazel which helps combat bacterial and fungal infections.

 2. Greasy Skin Leaves Residue On Furniture & Bedding

 Sphynx cats release natural oils on the surface of their skin as a mechanism to keep their skin soft and moisturized.
 The build-up of these oils on the surface of the cat’s skin isn’t being absorbed due to the lack of hair, therefore the oils are left on the surface of the skin and imprint on everything they come into contact with.

 This means that they leave an oily residue on furniture, bedding, and anything their bodies come into contact with.
 Thus more cleaning may be required.
 Over time this can be costly to ensure your home is clean and sanitary.